Activities Across Phases

 Directly quoted material is preceeded with a link to the Reference Source.

-Acquisitions rely on mature, proven technologies and early testing.
-Planning capitalizes on commercial solutions and non-traditional suppliers.
-It expands the role of both the warfighter and security, intelligence, and counterintelligence analysts.
-Programs are designed to facilitate capability enhancements.
+Acquisitions will rely on mature, proven technologies and early testing.
+Planning will capitalize on commercial solutions and non-traditional suppliers, and expand the role of warfighters and security, counterintelligence, and intelligence analysis throughout the acquisition process.

-Decision reviews are issue and data focused.
-They facilitate the MDA’s judgement on whether the program is ready to proceed.
-The MDA is the sole and final decision authority; staff members and the following organizations support the MDA:
+The purpose of decision reviews embedded in the acquisition procedures described in this section is to carefully assess a program’s readiness to proceed to the next acquisition phase and to make a sound investment decision committing the Department’s financial resources.
+Reviews will be issue and data focused to facilitate the MDA’s judgement as to whether the program is ready to proceed.
+The MDA is the sole and final decision authority; staff members and organizations support the MDA.

-- Overarching Integrated Product Teams, and similar organizations within the Components, assist the MDA in making sound investment decisions.
-These organizations are not decision bodies and do not supplant the authority of the PM, PEO, CAE, or DAE.
+Overarching Integrated Product Teams and similar organizations within the Components assist the MDA in making sound investment decisions and ensuring programs are structured and resourced to succeed.
+However, these organizations are not decision bodies and do not supplant the authority of the PM, Program Executive Officer PEO, component acquisition executive CAE, or DAE.

 DoD Process Relationships